KatAshLey/program_basics/git_basics.md

+#  commands in terminal powershell or gitbash
-ls = list directory
+# list directory
+ls

-mkdir learn_git = make a directory called learn_git
+# make a directory called learn_git
+mkdir learn_git

+# change directory
-cd .\learn_git\ = change directory
+cd .\learn_git\

-tab = to scroll through folders cd.. = go back one folder git init = git started ls -Force = list directory includes hidden folders make sure to use powershell in the terminal git status = shows status of commits in folder git add . = adds all files to folder git add filename = adds filename file to folder git commit -m "my first commit" = commits files. use a good commit message to describe the change"___" git log = shows the commits, use q to exit this make sure to add before commit as it wont commit properly gti checkout commitNumber =  use commitNumber shown in git log git checkout main = back to most updated version
+# to scroll through folders
+tab

+# go back one folder
+cd..

+# git started
+git init

+# list directory includes hidden folders
+ls -Force

+# shows status of commits in folder
+git status

+# adds all files to folder
+git add .

+# adds filename file to folder
+git add filename

+# commits files. use a good commit message to describe the change"___"
+git commit -m "my first commit comment"

+# shows the commits, use q to exit this
+git log

+# make sure to add before commit as it wont commit properly
+# use commitNumber shown in git log
+gti checkout commitNumber

+# back to most updated version
+git checkout main

-** default branch may be called main or master
+# default branch may be called main or master

-Right click file in source control, stage change is the same as git add, must do this before commit button source control message is "commit name"
+# Right click file in source control, stage change is the same as git add, must do this before commit button
+source control message is "commit name"

-git diff = shows unstaged changes
+# shows unstaged changes
+git diff

-source control > filename = shows visually staged changes to be committed
+# shows visually staged changes to be committed
+source control > filename

-git diff [commit_hash] = compares commit to current commit
+# compares commit to current commit
+git diff [commit_hash]

-git tag "vx.y.z" = to give current commit a tag, version numbers.
+# to give current commit a tag, version numbers.
 Use numbers only. x = major change, y = somewhat change, z = minor change
+git tag "vx.y.z"

-git checkout tags/[tag]= search by tag
+# search by tag
+git checkout tags/[tag]

+# search for branch
-git checkout [branch] search for branch
+git checkout [branch]

-git tag -d [tag_name] = delete tag name, multiple tags with space between
+# delete tag name, multiple tags with space between
+git tag -d [tag_name]

-git tag [newname] [oldname] = creates a new tag new from old, then can delete old tag with -d
+# creates a new tag new from old, then can delete old tag with -d
+git tag [newname] [oldname]

-git tag -l = show list of tags
+# show list of tags
+git tag -l

-branches
+# branches
-naming conventions, also add task number eg feature/ ACN-XXX-add-cat feature/______ = adding a new feature bugfix/_______ = fixing bugs
+# naming conventions, also add task number eg feature/ ACN-XXX-add-cat
+feature/______ = adding a new feature
+bugfix/_______ = fixing bugs

-git branch [branch_name] = creates new branch with name
+# creates new branch with name
+git branch [branch_name]

-git status = shows what branch you are on
+# shows what branch you are on
+git status

-git branch -a = list branches, highlighted shows current branch
+# list branches, highlighted shows current branch
+git branch -a

-git checkout [branch_name] = to move branch, must do commit on current branch before moving
+# to move branch, must do commit on current branch before moving
+git checkout [branch_name]

-move branch, make changes, commit, go back to main branch to merge new branch
+# move branch, make changes, commit, go back to main branch to merge new branch

+# to merge branches
-git merge [name_of_branch] = to merge branches
+git merge [name_of_branch]

+# see past merged branches
-git branch -a --merged = see past merged branches
+git branch -a --merged

+# remove branch, not recommended
-git branch -d [branch_name] = remove branch, not recommended
+git branch -d [branch_name]

-GitHub
+# GitHub
 origin refers to local files
 remote refers to a remote location for files

+# create new repo
 web browser
 login github
 create new repository